 He kissed her forehead and she wrapped her hand around his finger.
 He paused a moment longer, not knowing with any certainty if he would ever see her again.
-She had her mother’s eyes.
+She had her mother’s beautiful blue eyes.
 He closed the lid and began the cycle.
 He stayed to watch as the air inside the pod flooded with a mixture of Argon, Nitrogen, and Oxygen and the temperature dropped exponentially.
 Sola stared at him until her eyes drifted closed as if falling asleep.
 Her chest rose and fell…rose and fell…rose…and fell….then stopped.
 She was successfully in stasis.
 Brian lingered a moment longer before darting down the stairs to his own pod.
 She would be safe until he awoke.
 There were no automatic releases on the infant pods.

 He raced down the metal corridor to the last available cryo chamber.
-He must have been one of the last to make it down as all the pods were filled.
+He must have been the last to make it down as all the pods were filled.
 He ran down row after row searching for an empty pod and finally found one in the farthest corner.
 He entered his own information and checked that the automatic release was set to 200 years.
 The release mechanism couldn’t be altered, but he wanted to make sure it was working.
 The thought of 200 years going by scared him.
 It was a long time for something to go wrong, and possibly not enough time for the Earth to heal itself for humans to once again tread on its surface.

-He had no choice.
+But he didn’t really have a choice.
 He stepped in the chamber and began the cycle.
 The pod filled with the mixture of gas and he felt the energy leave his body and an extreme weariness take over.
 The small tinge of claustrophobia left him.
 He felt helpless.
 All he could do was wait and hope that everything turned out well.
 He had felt the same loss of control four months ago.
 When Moira went into labor.
 He felt a ping of adrenaline as a panic rose in his chest, but it disappeared as his consciousness left him.